Rbqishtar/cuswk2point0/README.md

 A coursework for software development module in my university<br>

 ## edit 2022.06.01
-If you are a faculty staff from qmul, please note that the commits after May 30, 2022 have NO RELATIONSHIP WITH THE COURSEWORK and SHOULD NOT BE CONSIDERED AS LATE EDITS TO CODE
+Please note that the commits after May 30, 2022 have **NO RELATIONSHIP WITH THE COURSEWORK** and **SHOULD NOT BE CONSIDERED AS LATE EDITS TO CODE**